HOW TO COMPUTE A MONTHLY MORTGAGE PAYMENT

 To calculate the APR, we first compute the monthly payment “Mnew” necessary to repay the combined amount of “” in “n” installments at the original interest rate of “r”.
 This is the actual payment we will have to make.

-Then for this monthly payment, we compute the effectively increased monthly APR interest rate “a” by assuming the monthly payment, which we just calculated of “Mnew” was intended to repay just original principle, that is the initial cost of the real estate ”.
+Then for this monthly payment, we compute the effectively increased monthly APR interest rate “a” by assuming the monthly payment, which we just calculated of “Mnew” was intended to repay just original principal, that is the initial cost of the real estate ”.

 We go to this trouble because we are confronted with a monthly payment of “Mnew” and the only thing of lasting value we have for our money is the real estate.
 The original interest rate “r” has been corrupted.
 Legislation requires the disclosure of the APR so lenders will not be able to hide, much as they would like to, their incredibly over-inflated charges which are occasionally even for non-existent services.
 And do not be fooled as these charges are negotiable and frequently reduced when challenged as they are basically insupportable.
 Another common fraud is “title insurance” which, believe it or not, insures nothing.